ZacharyWesterman/paisley/README.md

 For a detailed breakdown of all the syntax and usage thereof, feel free to read through the complete syntax walkthrough (linked below).

-Also see the [examples/](https://github.com/zacharywesterman/paisley/tree/main/examples) directory in the Paisley repo for real working examples.
+Also see the [examples/](https://github.com/zacharywesterman/paisley/tree/main/examples) for real working sample code.

 ---